 Prototypes are often throwaway code.
 MVPs are built with the foundation to evolve, scale, and improve based on real user feedback and business needs.

-Building an MVP is about creating something that can survive in the real world, not just look good in a presentation.
-It's about building for users, not for stakeholders.
+As a Fractional CTO, I help you build MVPs that can survive in the real world, not just look good in presentations.
+It's about building for users, not stakeholders, with technical decisions that serve both immediate validation and future scalability.

-The most successful MVPs I've seen were the ones where we asked "Can someone actually use this?" instead of "Does this look impressive?"
-The difference in outcomes was dramatic.
+The most successful MVPs I've helped build were the ones where we asked "Can someone actually use this?" instead of "Does this look impressive?"
+With senior-level technical guidance, the difference in outcomes was dramatic.

 How to Build Real MVPs